 The study looked at 522 Veterans with mental health issues, 270 of whom received specialized counseling that incorporated motivational interviewing, problem-solving therapy and cognitive behavioral therapy.
 The other 307 Veterans were referred to their local quit lines.

 The team found that the specialized counseling yielded a quit rate of 26 percent at six months, versus 18 percent for the state quit lines.

-Varenicline and buproprion do not appear to increase neuropsychiatric risk—Varenicline (sold as Chantix) and buproprion (sold as Wellbutrin and Zyban) are prescription medications used to treat nicotine addiction.
+Varenicline and bupropion do not appear to increase neuropsychiatric risk—Varenicline (sold as Chantix) and bupropion (sold as Wellbutrin and Zyban) are prescription medications used to treat nicotine addiction.

 A 2016 study by VA researchers in Hines, Ill.; Bedford, Massachusetts; and Pittsburgh, along with researchers from the U.S. Food and Drug Administration and two universities, found that these medications do not appear to increase the incidence of serious neuropsychiatric illnesses such as depression, schizophrenia, or bipolar disorder when compared with placebo.

 Participants in the study were more than 8,000 adults aged 18-75 who smoked more than 10 cigarettes a day and were motivated to stop smoking.
 About half (4,116) had a history of a past or current stable psychiatric condition.
 For 9 to12 weeks, some received varenicline, some bupropion, some a nicotine patch, and others a placebo.

 The participants were assessed to see whether they had any moderate to severe neuropsychiatric events during their treatment, and at a follow-up visit 9 to24 weeks after the treatment ended.
 The researchers checked for episodes of agitation, aggression, panic, anxiety, or suicidal ideation.